tripleaceinnovations/API/README.md

 4. Access the api on the url stated on your local environment `http://localhost:3000/api/v1/messages`

-5. The api is also currently deployed on Kubernetes on AWS and can be assessed via the public endpoint stated below:
+5. The api is also currently deployed on Elastic Kubernetes Service(EKS) on AWS and can be assessed via the public endpoint stated below:
      `http://a6fe44f17c4c511e9864a0a8eb5b4b53-1179921671.ap-southeast-1.elb.amazonaws.com:8083/api/v1/messages`
 However, this endpoint would not been perpertually accessible due to cost implications on AWS. :-)
 - **Example**